 It’s also used together with honey to relieve toothaches and gum pains.

 3. Saffron May Be Able To Fight Cancer

 Like turmeric, the biggest medical benefit of saffron is its natural immunity against cancer cells.

-Saffron possess a water-soluble carotene compound name crocin which triggers apoptosis in human cancer cells of leukemia, ovarian cancer, and soft tissue cancer.
+Saffron possesses a water-soluble carotene compound named crocin which triggers apoptosis in human cancer cells of leukemia, ovarian cancer, and soft tissue cancer.

 Researchers all around the world are studying the benefits of saffron in its ability to fight cancer cells.

 In Ayurveda, saffron is used to treat swelling or inflammations.

 It’s helpful with joint swelling that’s caused by arthritis.